Ross-White/drinks-machine/README.md

 # Drink Machine

-A simple drink machine built using MongoDB, Express, React, Node
+A simple drink machine built using MongoDB, Express, React, Node.
+Developed for